anhquan99/markdown/Technical/DevOps/AWS/DVA-C02/DynamoDB.md

 ## <mark style="background: #FF5582A6;">LSI</mark>
 - Uses the WCUs and RCUs of the main table.
 - No special throttling considerations.
+- Created with the table, can not create when the table is created.
 # DAX
 - Fully managed cache for DynamoDB.
 - 5 mins TTL for cache (default).